OpenDSA/OpenDSA-stable/RST/en/Design/Comparison.rst

 A general-purpose sorting routine meant to operate on multiple record types would have to be written in a way to deal with the generic comparison problem.
-To illustrate, here is an example of Insertion Sort implemented to work on an array that stores records that support the ``Comparable`` interface.
+To illustrate, here is an example of
+:ref:`Insertion Sort <Insertion Sort> <InsertionSort>` implemented to work on an array that stores records that support the ``Comparable`` interface.
 Note that since ``KVPair`` is implemented to implement the ``Comparable`` interface, an array of ``KVPair`` could be used by this sort function.

-.. codeinclude:: Sorting/Insertionsort.pde
+.. codeinclude:: Sorting/Insertionsort
    :tag: Insertionsort

 Here are some review questions to test your knowledge from this module.